gregolly/02-ignite-timer/notions.md

 Context api permite compartilhar informacoes entra varios components ao mesmo tempo

 When we are using context api we need and change the state of a data in react, we need create a state in the father component

+useReducer: generally we will prefer use the reducer when i we need save complexity informations and when we want change this informations